 Discover Cu Chi Tunnel

-Chu Chi Tunnel, without exaggerating, is one of the reasons USA failed in Vietnam.
-It’s one of the country’s biggest underground systems to shelter, defense and store food during the war.
+Chu Chi Tunnel, without exaggerating, is one of the reasons the USA failed in Vietnam.
+It’s one of the country’s biggest underground systems to shelter, defend, and store food during the war.
 To this day, the system is still kept intact and open for visiting.
 Visitors coming to Cu Chi also can try the guns once used in the war at Cu Chi Tunnel’s shooting range.

 Mekong Delta boasts richness in both nature and culture like nowhere else in Vietnam.
 The destination is iconic and a must-see, especially for first-timers to the country.
-Come to Mekong Delta, you can immerse yourself in unique and authentic floating local market.
-Nurtured by the mighty Mekong for ages, the delta is covered by the greenness from rice fields, wetland forests and orchards.
+Come to Mekong Delta, you can immerse yourself in a unique and authentic floating local market.
+Nurtured by the mighty Mekong for ages, the delta is covered by the greenness from rice fields, wetland forests, and orchards.
 Hire a boat and let yourself be surrounded by the wilderness.

 Mekong First-time Checklist:

-Floating markets: Cai Rang market in Can Tho city, Nga Bay/Phung Hiep market in Nga Bay District, Cai Be market in Tien Giang.
+- Floating markets: Cai Rang market in Can Tho city, Nga Bay/Phung Hiep market in Nga Bay District, Cai Be market in Tien Giang.

-Ecological sites: Tan Phong Islet – Cai Be, Tra Su cajuput forests – An Giang, Tram Chim National Park.
+- Ecological sites: Tan Phong Islet – Cai Be, Tra Su cajuput forests – An Giang, Tram Chim National Park.

-Food to try: Fish noodles, Grilled snakehead, Mushroom Hotpot, Pia cake
+- Food to try: Fish noodles, Grilled snakehead, Mushroom Hotpot, Pia cake

-The southern islands of Vietnam can be your places to get a great tan before going home.
-Indeed, Vietnam is blessed with some of the most beautiful islands in SEA such as Phu Quoc, Con Dao, Ba Lua Archipelago and Nam Du Archipelago.
-All these islands are accessible and foreign travelers need no permission from local administration to visit.
-Phu Quoc deserves to be the top names for your island choice in Vietnam:
+The southern islands of Vietnam can be your place to get a great tan before going home.
+Indeed, Vietnam is blessed with some of the most beautiful islands in SEA such as Phu Quoc, Con Dao, Ba Lua Archipelago, and Nam Du Archipelago.
+All these islands are accessible and foreign travelers need no permission from the local administration to visit.
+Phu Quoc deserves to be the top name for your island choice in Vietnam:

 Practical Tips & Information For First Time In Vietnam

 If it’s the first time you travel to Vietnam, it’s best to know some useful tips to make the best of your time.
 Generally, Vietnam is quite an easy destination except for some mild culture shocks you might encounter.
 Tourism in Vietnam is boosting like never before, preparing a few safety tips to stay away from tourist traps would make you much more confident while in Vietnam.Don’t let the weather be the reason for your first-time travel to Vietnam become uncompleted.
 To enjoy your first trip to Vietnam, get to know which time is the best to travel and what to expect in what month.

-South of Vietnam: Hot and humid for the whole year with only two seasons: Dry and Rainy seasons
+- South of Vietnam: Hot and humid for the whole year with only two seasons: Dry and Rainy seasons

-All three regions can be affected by typhoons, floods and storms.
+- All three regions can be affected by typhoons, floods, and storms.
 North and Central Vietnam see the most number of storms hit on land annually.